No-Regret Strategy Solving in Imperfect-Information Games via Pre-Trained Embedding: Theoretical Proofs

 For the modified strategy \(\sigma_{|I \to a}\) (which fixes action $a$ at $I$), note that \(\pi^{\sigma_{|I \to a}}(z[I], z) = \pi^\sigma(z[I] \cdot a, z)\) for all \(z \in Z_I^a\).
 By the definition of counterfactual value under \(\sigma_{|I \to a}\):

 Substituting this equality for the inner summation yields:

 This completes the proof. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:regret_decrease}] In the proposition's description of the approximate sampling scenario for Embedding CFR, consider iteration $T$ where player $i$ happens to select the strategy \(e_p\) for interaction across all information sets \(I \in J\).
+\begin{proof}[Proof of Proposition \ref{thm:regret_decrease}] In the proposition's description of the approximate sampling scenario for Embedding CFR, consider iteration $T$ where player $i$ happens to select the strategy \(e_p\) for interaction across all information sets \(I \in J\).

 \textbf{Key Identity: Cross-Term Vanishing}

 We first note that under this scenario, the following holds:

 If \(\sum_{a \in A(J)} \left(R^T(e_p, a)_+\right) = 0\), the conclusion holds trivially.
 This is because \(\left(R^T(e_p, a)_+\right)\) is non-negative, and a sum of non-negative terms equals zero only if each term individually is zero.